It’s been satisfying to see people use the tools we have created to their fullest extent and go on to achieve amazing results!

 The recipe makes 360 calories, 40 g protein, 18 g of fat and 17 g net carbs.
 This will be enough for four hunger smashing small serves.

 Hopefully, you’ve found this snapshot of what nutrient density can look like useful to inspire you to level up your nutrition in your context and with your preferences.

-But you don’t need to eat like Camilla.
-We believe that the process of Nutritional Optimisation can be applied to any context, preferences or budget.
+But you don’t need to eat just like Camilla.
+We believe that the process of Nutritional Optimisation can be applied to any context, preference or budget.
 The goal of the Masterclass is to guide people to incrementally improve their diet to find the foods and meals that they enjoy and are optimal for their goals and situation.

 Finally, we’ll leave you with some of Camilla’s food photos to show you, beyond the numbers and charts, what Camilla’s optimised food looks like.
 She initially used our Maximum Nutrient Density Recipe Book.

 But, as you can see from the photos below, she learned to adapt the recipes to her own context and tastes.